BrandonTsai/cloud-native-cookbook/3_Kubernetes/_posts/2022-04-05-Vault-install.md

 A `path` specifies the storage location of your secret.

+>> Can Secret and Auth use same path?
 ### Secret Engine

 Secrets engines is used to store, generate or encrypt secrets/credentials.